 5.1 Not carrying out the instructions of Supervisor/Invigilators (disorderly conduct) during the examination and immediately before and after it inside the exam hall.
-Cancellation of the results of the paper or to expel the student from the Hall once he/she refuses to abide by the instructions given by ti Supervisor in consultation with the Dean of th Faculty.
-5.2 Disturbing supervisor or his/her staff, or to other candidates in the examination hall or its precincts.
-The state of the s 6.
+Cancellation of the results of the paper or to expel the student from the Hall once he/she refuses to abide by the instructions given by the Supervisor in consultation with the Dean of the Faculty.
+5.2 Disturbing supervisor or his/her staff, or to other candidates in the examination hall or its precincts. - (Andrews 1990) 6.
 Impersonation 6.1 Impersonating any candidate in the examination hall or attempt to do so before the commencement of the examination Expel the impersonator from the Examination Hall and cancellation of the impersonator's (if impersonator is also a student of the university) entire year examinations in which the offence occurred and debar the impersonator from sitting any university examination in next three subsequent academic years.
 If the impersonator is an outsider, the matter requires inquiry and informing appropriate authorities.
 6.2 Allowing himself / herself to be impersonated by another person Cancellation of the candidate's entire year's examinations in which the offence occurred and debar from sitting any university examination in next three subsequent academic years.
-Exa amination Offences Outside the Exam Hall 7.
-Obtain or attempt to obtain prior knowledge of Examination papers / questions.
-7.1 Obtain or attempt to obtain prior knowledge of Examination papers/questions Cancel the results of the entire semester/year/ stream examination and to be reported for disciplinary action.
-7.2 Aiding and abetting to the above by another candidate 4 8.
-Plagiarism (Submitting assignments/term papers /project reports/Extended Essays /Dissertation /Thesis which has been done wholly or partly by anyone other than the candidate and quoting someone else's work without giving proper citation) 8.1 Assignments/term papers/project Reports (considered as an assessment component of the subject/course unit) Assign zero marks and written warning by the Dean of the Faculty.
+Obtain or attempt to obtain prior linewisels o of Evansination annual American 7.
+Obtain or attempt to obtain prior knowledge of Examination papers 7.1 Obtain or attempt to obtain prior knowledge of Examination papers/questions Cancel the results of the entire semester/year/ stream examination and to be reported for disciplinary action.
+7.2 Aiding and abetting to the above by another candidate 8.
+Plagiarism 5 (Submitting assignments/term papers /project reports/Extended Essays /Dissertation /Thesis which has been done wholly or partly by anyone other than the candidate and quoting someone else's work without giving proper citation) 8.1 Assignments/term papers/project Reports (considered as an assessment component of the subject/course unit) Assign zero marks and written warning by the Dean of the Faculty.
 8.2 Extended Essays/ Dissertation (considered as a subject/course unit) Cancellation of the results of the extended essays/dissertation and consider it as an exhausted attempt.
 8.3 Thesis/Dissertation/Research paper (partial requirement of Postgraduate Degree) Cancellation of the results of the thesis/dissertation/research paper and suspension from the University for such period as the Senate decides on the recommendation of the Examination Committee.
-8.4 Thesis /Dissertation (Full requirement of the Postgraduate Degree) Cancellation of his/her candidature and debarment for future registration for any postgraduate programme in the University.
+8.4 Thesis / Dissertation (Full requirement of the Postgraduate Cancellation of his/her candidature and debarment for future registration for any

-&lt;sup>5 Plagiarism is defined as plagiarism above the accepted the cut-off/threshold level
+$^{^{5}}$ Plagiarism is defined as plagiarism above the accepted the cut-off/threshold level